+Why your SSD died – exploring the PMIC.
 SSDs can seem very robust in comparison to spinning drives, but surviving a drop is not the only risk to your data.
-An SSD is a complex device and there a whole host of failure points to be aware of.
+An SSD is a complex device and there are a whole host of failure points to be aware of.

 Today I want to take you through the PMIC (Power Management IC) and if supported, the PLP (Power Loss Protection) backup mechanism.
-Please keep in mind that PMICs can vary quite a bit based on form factor and target markets such as client, embedded, datacentre, and enterprise.
-For precise PMIC details, please consult the component manufacturer or SSD manufacturer.
+Please keep in mind that PMICs can vary quite a bit.
+Based on the form factor and target market (client, embedded, datacentre, and enterprise) For precise PMIC details, please consult the component manufacturer or SSD manufacturer.
 We are presenting you a simplified discussion of the PMIC.

 There is a lot of SSD design information below, so feel free to skip ahead to the ‘Testing’ sections if you want!

-SSDs as you know are quite complex systems which must translate IO transactions from high-speed host interfaces such as PCI Express, buffer these IO transactions and then perform write or read cycles to non-volatile memory such as NAND.
+SSDs as you know are quite complex systems that must translate IO transactions from high-speed host interfaces such as PCI Express, buffer these IO transactions.
+Then perform write or read cycles to non-volatile memory such as NAND.
 The power delivery subsystem of an SSD is also quite complex and so we’ll discuss some test scenarios with regards to this subsystem in this blog.

-- the main controller sometimes known as the SoC (system on a chip)
+- the main controller is sometimes known as the SoC (system on a chip)

 - DDR RAM, used as a write or read buffer and tracks logical to physical LBA

-- non-volatile memory usually in the form of NAND flash.
+- non-volatile memory is usually in the form of NAND flash.